dsim994/Pitch-Perfect/README.md

 # Pitch-Perfect
 ### iOS Development Nanodegree Project

-Pitch Perfect is an application written in swift built for Udacity's iOS Developer Nanodegree course to help me better understand working with AVFoundation.

-The App allows users to Record a sound using the Device’s Microphone.
+Pitch Perfect is a swift application that allow users to Record a sound using the Device’s Microphone.
 The user can then play the recorded sound back with six different Sound Modulations:  Slow, Fast, Chipmunk, Darth Vader, Reverb, and Echo effect.

-Basic features based on the rubric found in [here](https://review.udacity.com/#!/rubrics/19/view)

  <img src="ScreenShots/IMG_0219.PNG" height="500">  <img src="ScreenShots/IMG_0223.PNG" height="500">  <img src="ScreenShots/IMG_0225.PNG" height="500">